Types Of Paint

 Epoxy resins are also used for floor applications.
-Their low volatility and easy water clean up make them useful for factory cast iron, cast steel and cast aluminum applications, and reduces exposure and flammability issues associated with solvent borne coatings.
+Their low volatility and easy water clean-up make them useful for factory cast iron, cast steel, and cast aluminum applications and reduces exposure and flammability issues associated with solvent-borne coatings.
 They are usually used in industrial, automotive and marine applications.
-Furthermore, fusion bonded epoxy powder coatings are extensively used for corrosion protection of steel pipes and fittings used in the oil and gas industry, portable water transmission pipelines (steel) and reinforcing bars.
+Furthermore, fusion bonded epoxy powder coatings are extensively used for corrosion protection of steel pipes and fittings used in the oil and gas industry, potable water transmission pipelines (steel) and reinforcing bars.

 Quality vs. Economy